Advanced Distributed Learning: SCORM

 When ADL was established, the use of Learning Management Systems (LMSs) was increasing rapidly, but the content delivered through those systems remained separated (locked into silos).
 For example, while the Navy and Army have standard courses with similar content, that content could not be shared and reused from one service to another because their LMSs would not allow it.
 The silo’d nature of content delivered through LMSs was not cost efficient, and became one of ADL's first challenges to tackle resulting in the development of the SCORM (sharable content object reference model).

-SCORM, which integrates a set of related technical standards, specifications, and guidelines designed to meet high-level requirements—accessible, reusable, interoperable, and durable content and systems is arguably one of ADL's most well known projects.
-SCORM content can be delivered to learners via any SCORM-conformant LMS using the same version of SCORM.
-Due to the Department of Defense Instruction (DoDI) 1322.26, SCORM is a mature technology which has been widely adopted.

 Experience API

 In 2011, ADL recognized the need for a software specification that tracks learning experiences that occur outside of a LMS and a web browser.
 As a result, ADL issued a Broad Agency Announcement (BAA) asking for assistance in improving SCORM.
 The BAA was awarded to Rustici Software, a Nashville-based software company experienced with SCORM.

 Rustici Software conducted numerous interviews with the e-learning community to determine where improvements needed to be made and developed the research version of the Experience API specification as a result.
 This process was called Project Tin Can.
 The moniker “Tin Can API” was derived from Project Tin Can.
 When version 1.0 was officially released in April 2013, the specification was dubbed “xAPI” but by that time, some people already knew the specification by the original moniker.

 The Experience API (xAPI) allows the capture of big data on human performance, along with associated instructional content or performance context information. xAPI applies “activity streams” to tracking data and provides sub-APIs to access and store information about state and content.
 This enables nearly dynamic tracking of activities from any platform or software system—from traditional LMSs to mobile devices, simulations, wearables, physical beacons, and more.